TVA in Virginia

 - The upper half of South Holston Reservoir extends into Virginia.
 This 7,500-acre reservoir includes about 50 miles of shoreline and provides camping, fishing, boating, swimming and other recreational opportunities for Virginia residents, as well as economic benefits resulting from reservoir-based tourism.
 TVA maintains 13 stream access sites in the state.

-- TVA manages recreational, natural and cultural resources on more than 250 acres of public land around South Holston Reservoir and partners with local and regional stakeholders to improve water quality, shoreline conditions and biodiversity.
+- TVA manages recreational, natural and cultural resources on more than 250 acres of public land around South Holston Reservoir and partners with state, local and regional stakeholders to improve water quality, shoreline conditions, recreation and biodiversity.

 - TVA manages a recreation area at South Holston Dam, offering picnicking, walking trails and fishing opportunities.